-Supply chain involves procurement, creating orders, packing, shipping and distribution of goods, etc., which in itself is a complex process.
-Depending on the product, the supply chain can go into hundreds of stages, to multiple locations across the world, a horde of invoices and payments and inclusion of many people and businesses, and delivery may even be spread to a few months.
+The supply chain involves procurement, creating orders, packing, shipping and distribution of goods, etc., which in itself is a complex process.
+Depending on the product, the supply chain can go into hundreds of stages, to multiple locations across the world, a horde of invoices and payments and inclusion of many people and businesses, and delivery may even be spread over a few months.
 Well, with so much complexity, one would certainly require a reliable and transparent source to carry such enormous data and activities.
 This is where Blockchain is ready to transform the way the supply chain and logistics industry works.

-The application of blockchain was first started with cryptocurrency ‘Bitcoin’ and now it’s spearheading to other businesses.
+The application of blockchain was first started with the cryptocurrency ‘Bitcoin’ and now it’s spearheading to other businesses.
 As said by Jon-Amerin Vorabutra, VP of Process and Technology at Nova Molecular Technologies “The technology behind the digital asset and payment system Bitcoin – has the potential to transform the supply chain”.

 Blockchain is a distributed database that contains records of events in continuity which can be assessed and inspected by users.
 Additional data can be included, however, no modification or deletion can be made leading to unforgeable data.
-Basically, blockchain is a record-keeping mechanism which makes business easy and safe on the internet by increasing transparency and providing end-to-end visibility from order to warehousing to delivery to payment.
+Basically, blockchain is a record-keeping mechanism that makes business easy and safe on the internet by increasing transparency and providing end-to-end visibility from order to warehousing to delivery to payment.

 How will blockchain impact freight forwarding?